 Christ is risen from the dead.
 Are His bones still in the tomb where He was buried?
 No!
 Anyone who still has bones on this earth could not possibly be in heaven.
 This is the argument that was made on the day of Pentecost in Acts chapter two.
 When Christ was raised from the dead, the Bible tells us, many were raised at that time.
 Are their bones still in the grave?
-No!
-For this would be an impossibility.
+Certainly not!